jacobodeharo/ARehab/README.md

 # ARehab
 ARehab is a freeware software for physical rehab, aided by Augmented Reality technologies and user tracking systems, such as Microsoft Kinect v2.
 It was created during 2015 as a final project at the University of Granada and the aim of this project is to serve as a physical rehab system that will be usefull for medics and physical trainers.
-It's based on different technologies such as Augmented Reality, Kinect SDK v2, Qt SDK 5 (OpenSource), OpenGL, ... and it's wrote in C++.
+It's based on different technologies such as Augmented Reality, Kinect SDK v2, Qt SDK 5 (OpenSource), OpenGL, ... and it's wroten in C++.

 The following screenshots shows the interface design that has beware of a great design and having the user experience and the usability as a priority.